Seattle Post-Intelligencer: Notable employees

-Notable employees of the P-I have included the novelists E. B. White, Frank Herbert, Tom Robbins, Adam Schefter and Emmett Watson, as well as Andrew Schneider, who won two Pulitzer Prizes for specialized reporting and public service while working at The Pittsburgh Press.
+Notable employees of the P-I have included two-time Pulitzer Prize winning editorial cartoonist and commentator David Horsey, two-time Pulitzer Prize winning investigative reporter Eric Nalder, Pulitzer Prize winning journalist and author Timothy Egan, journalist and author Darrell Bob Houston ("King of the Midnight Blue", a novel loosely based on the noted highjacking by D.B.
+Cooper), the novelists E. B. White, Frank Herbert, Tom Robbins, Adam Schefter, and Emmett Watson, as well as Lewis Kamb, a winner of the Pulitzer Prize for National Reporting while working at The Seattle Times, and Andrew Schneider, who won two Pulitzer Prizes for specialized reporting and public service while working at The Pittsburgh Press.